Contact Law terms and conditions

 - 5. DISCLOSURE.
 Because of the nature of the Internet any and all information provided through this Service is subject to interception by third parties.
 By continuing to use this Service you hereby acknowledge that disclosure of electronic communications sent through the Service may occur.
 Therefore, Users should avoid disclosing any privileged and/or specific information regarding matters for which legal representation is sought.
 Specific information would include, by way of example only, names of persons, businesses, and facts that would readily identify the parties involved in the legal issue or dispute.
 Users should describe their issue or dispute in the general terms only.
 Specific information should only be revealed after the User has selected a solicitor and made contact outside the Service (e.g. via telephone or appointment).

 - 6. DISCLOSURE OF INFORMATION.
 The User hereby agrees that by releasing their name and telephone number to a solicitor, that they acknowledge that they are willfully providing their name and telephone number in an attempt to initiate contact with one or more of the solicitors.
 User understands that by accepting these terms and conditions, he/she agrees that the Company and the site are not responsible for any legal advice or information given by a solicitor who elects to contact you and understands that by releasing your name and telephone number hereby forfeits your privacy and anonymity under these terms and conditions.
-The User also accepts that Contact Law has the irrevocable right to seek and obtain the fee information from the solicitor solely for the purpose of calculating a referral fee.
+The User also accepts that Contact Law has the irrevocable right to seek and obtain the case status and fee information from the solicitor.

 - 7. SOLE DISCRETION WITH USER AND SOLICITOR.
 Solicitor acknowledges User has discretion whether to instruct any solicitor who responds to a request.
 The Company does not and will not direct a User in the selection of a solicitor or limit the ability of a solicitor to use his or her own judgment in the practice of law